-9. Describe the scheme level administration requirements (A) Explain the requirements for each of the following: Bank accounts and cash management Annual report and accounts, scheme accounting and audit Annual renewals 10.
-Demonstrate an understanding of pensioner payroll requirements (A) Explain the requirements for each of the following: Setting up a pensioner payroll Taxation of lump sum options Application of tax codes Accounting for tax deducted Application of pension increases Record keeping Reporting Treatment of overpayments or underpayments and communication 11.
-Explain from a UK perspective the practical benefit considerations to be taken into account when a member moves abroad (A) Explain the requirements for each of the following: Residence overseas before and after retirement including Temporary absence abroad Cross border regulations Overseas transfer charge 12.
-Demonstrate an understanding of current issues and outline recent developments in legislation and forthcoming changes that will impact on the governance of retirement provision (A) Explain the impact of: Combating pension scams Guidance guarantee Other current issues 13.
-Describe the procedures to be adopted in connection with the winding up of a trust-based pension scheme and demonstrate an understanding of the powers and duties of trustees in such situations and related issues (A) Outline the interaction with the employer (B) Explain scheme termination (C) Define the process for wind up (D) Explain the importance of tracing members (E) Explain the issue of company insolvency (F) Outline the role of the: Pension Protection Fund Financial Assistance Scheme (G) Describe discharging duties on termination
+9. Describe the scheme level administration requirements (A) Explain the requirements for each of the following: bank accounts and cash management annual report and accounts, scheme accounting and audit annual renewals 10.
+Demonstrate an understanding of pensioner payroll requirements (A) Explain the requirements for each of the following: taxation of lump sum options application of tax codes accounting for tax deducted application of pension increases record keeping reporting treatment of overpayments or underpayments and communication combatting identity fraud responding to guidance such as payments overseas member insolvency earmarking orders Explain from a UK perspective the practical benefit considerations to be taken into account when a member moves abroad (A) Explain the requirements for each of the following: residence overseas before and after retirement including temporary absence abroad cross border regulations overseas transfer charge 12.
+Demonstrate an understanding of current issues and outline recent developments in legislation and forthcoming changes that will impact on the governance of retirement provision (A) Explain the impact of recent developments: DC Code and How to Guides combating pension scams cyber security 13.
+Describe the procedures to be adopted in connection with the winding up of a trust-based pension scheme and demonstrate an understanding of the powers and duties of trustees in such situations and related issues (A) Outline the interaction with the employer (B) Explain scheme termination (C) Define the procedure for wind up (D) Explain the importance of tracing members explain the issue of company insolvency outline the role of the: Pension Protection Fund Financial Assistance Scheme (E) Describe discharging duties on termination